daizutabi/mkapi/README.md

 ## ![mkapi](<package.module.object>)
 ~~~

-MkApi imports objects that you specify.
+MkAPI imports objects that you specify.
 If they aren't in the `sys.path`, configure `mkdocs.yml` like below:

 ~~~yml
 plugins: